sterlingbaldwin/scalable_project_3/README.md

 ## Version 1
 - Ships.py: Newly created file contains the ships class
 - ShipControlerManagement.py: Functions for Ship mangement from the controler end
 - StationaryStations.py: Contains the code for the Starting and end points stationay stations for the ships to traverse between.
+(Removed in version 2)

+## Version 2
+- EntityServer.py: Server type that manages all the existing ship entities in the network.
+This server is also responsible for the management of the network creationa and network controller selection.
+- ControllerServer.py: Manages all the network controllers.
+It handles all incoming requests (including manually injected messages) and redirects the message to the coresponding controller.
+- GodServer.py: A server that handles the complete virtualization.
+It is responsible for initializing objects and handling the controller
 ## Running the thing

 There are two commands that need to be run (may be unified in the future), first you need to launch the simulator on an allowed port, and then you need to start the script which launches the entities (just stations for the moment).